Andrew-Mackay/WebScienceCoursework/README.md

 Run the program with `python 4_crawler_flickr.py`
 ### 4_analytics.py:
 Open the file and on line 9 set the collection name to be the desired collection.
 By default this is the sample data set.

 Run the program with `python 4_analytics.py`
 ### 4_graphs.py:
+Open the file and on line 10 set the collection name to be the desired collection.
+By default this is the sample data set.
+The graphs are saved as `/hour_flickr.svg` and `year_flickr.svg`

+Run the program with `python 4_graphs.py`